jifang/xiaomivr/README.md

 * Mac OSX 10.13.4
 * Unity 2017.4.0f1
 * Oculus Mobile SDK v1.7
-* Xiaomi Unity SDK v1.4.5
+* Xiaomi Unity SDK v1.4.5 or Oculus Unity SDK v1.26.0

 ## Description ##
-We are making a hybrid VR app using both Xiaomi Unity VR SDK and Oculus native SDK.
+We are making a hybrid VR app using both Xiaomi(or Oculus) Unity VR SDK and Oculus native SDK.
 We are using the Oculus sample VrController as the native code and made some minimal changes so it can be launched within the Unity app.

 The native sample VrController app works well.
 However, if it is launched from the Unity-built app.
 The back/home keys are not working.
 Other keys are working fine.